bethcha/newsoverview/README.md

 tr_news = TranslatedWorldNews()
 tr_country_list = tr_news.tr_list()
 ```
-To call news from individual countries, follow the format `tr_news.country()`, eg for Slovakian headlines, call `tr_news.slovakia()`.
+To call news from individual countries, follow the format `tr_news.country()`, eg.  for Slovakian headlines, call `tr_news.slovakia()`.
 All countries will follow this format.

-Be aware that some countries may have a suffix where they speak more than one language recognised by Google News, eg for Belgium.
+Be aware that some countries may have a suffix where they speak more than one language recognised by Google News, eg.  for Belgium.
-You can call `tr_news.belgium_fr()` for Belgian headlines in french, or `tr_news.belgium_nl()` for Belgian headlines in dutch.
+You can call `tr_news.belgium_fr()` for Belgian headlines in French, or `tr_news.belgium_nl()` for Belgian headlines in Dutch.

 ### SimpleSearch Class
 You can find the correct country/language combinations by going to Google News, and scrolling down to the bottom to 'Language & Region' to see which combinations are supported.